 \subsection{Model galaxy catalogues}

-We use a HOD model to populate with central galaxies the dark matter haloes of both HR and LR simulations.
-We then study the central galaxies clustering \emph{for the same set of HOD parameters.} The continuous expansion in capabilities of cosmological surveys, such as DESI \citep{desiSV_2024} and Euclid \citep{2024arXiv240513495E}, have created a demand for simulations that are larger in volume and more accurate at smaller scales.
-Faced with the computational costs of such simulations, to incorporate cosmological tracers in them, we often need resort to connecting galaxies to haloes using computationally effective tools such as the HOD models.
+We used an HOD model to populate with central galaxies the dark matter haloes of both the HR and LR simulations.
+We then studied the central galaxies clustering {for the same set of HOD parameters.} The continuous expansion in capabilities of cosmological surveys, such as DESI \citep{desiSV_2024} and \textit{Euclid} \citep{2024arXiv240513495E}, have created a demand for simulations that are larger in volume and more accurate at smaller scales.
+Faced with the computational costs of such simulations, to incorporate cosmological tracers in them, we often need to resort to connecting galaxies to haloes using computationally effective tools such as the HOD models.